brockwood/requestsync/README.md

 An object containing the following:

- - `error` - an error when applicable
+ - `err` - an error when applicable
- - `response` - a serialized copy of a http.IncomingMessage object which will have missing functions and what not
+ - `resp` - a serialized copy of a http.IncomingMessage object which will have missing functions and what not
  - `body` - the response body

 ## How is this possible?